UKCloud/documentation/articles/openstack/ostack-faq.md

 - Remote access protocols (such as RDP/SSH) over a VPN or secure network

-### How do I access my solutions via government networks (PSN-A, N3/HSCN)?
+### How do I access my solutions via government networks (PSN, HSCN)?

 Although UKCloud allows you to make your customer-facing applications accessible via government network connections, the management of your Assured OFFICIAL OpenStack environment can only be achieved directly via an internet connection.

-OpenStack environments in our Elevated OFFICIAL security domain can be managed via the PSN-P network.
+OpenStack environments in our Elevated OFFICIAL security domain can be managed via the PSN network.

 ### What reports can I get about instances performance?